Visual Transformation Telling: Related Works

 \section{Related Works}

-VTT is a type of visual reasoning task so we first discuss the relationship between VTT and some typical visual reasoning tasks.
+Visual reasoning has been considered as one of the next north star of computer vision~\cite{fei-feiSearchingComputerVision2022a}, and is constantly being examined by the new multimodal large models that have emerged in recent years.
+Early visual reasoning tasks mainly focus on state-level reasoning.
 CLEVR~\cite{johnsonCLEVRDiagnosticDataset2017} and GQA~\cite{hudsonGQANewDataset2019} concentrate on object relation and logical reasoning.
-RAVEN~\cite{zhangRAVENDatasetRelational2019} and V-PROM~\cite{teneyVPROMBenchmarkVisual2020} concentrate on the induction and reasoning of graphic patterns.
+RAVEN~\cite{zhangRAVENDatasetRelational2019a} and V-PROM~\cite{teneyVPROMBenchmarkVisual2020} concentrate on the induction and reasoning of graphic patterns.
 VCR~\cite{zellersRecognitionCognitionVisual2019} and Sherlock~\cite{hesselAbductionSherlockHolmes2022a} test the machine's ability to learn commonsense knowledge to answer daily questions.
-These tasks mainly focus on state-level reasoning.
 In addition to these tasks, there is a series of works related to dynamic reasoning.
-Physical reasoning~\cite{bakhtinPHYRENewBenchmark2019,yiCLEVRERCollisionEvents2020,girdharCATERdiagnosticdataset2020,baradelCoPhyCounterfactualLearning2020,riochetIntPhys2019Benchmark2022} evaluates the ability to learn physical rules from data to answer questions or solve puzzles.
+Physical reasoning~\cite{melnikBenchmarksPhysicalReasoning2023} evaluates the ability to learn physical rules from data to answer questions or solve puzzles.
 VisualCOMET~\cite{parkVisualCOMETReasoningDynamic2020} requires reasoning beyond the given state to answer what happened before and will happen next.
 Visual storytelling~\cite{parkVisualCOMETReasoningDynamic2020} requires logically telling a story from information-incomplete states.
 The field of visual reasoning tends to shift from static scenes to dynamic ones.
-While reasoning in dynamic scenes, state and transformation are both essential, we focus on transformation reasoning to better evaluate and improve this ability, which distinguishes VTT from state-only and more complex composite tasks.
+While reasoning in dynamic scenes, state and transformation are both crucial, we focus on transformation reasoning to better evaluate and improve this ability, which distinguishes VTT from state-only and more complex composite tasks.